Family Reveals Discovery Bay Murder Victim Had Taken In Woman, Child Who Are Now Missing

 In this case he was helping out the now missing mother and son by letting them live in his home, his family said.

-On Monday, Illif’s brother and sister drove to Discovery Bay to retrieve their brother’s dog following his murder.
-Joan Illif said she had just talked to her brother a few days ago.
+On Monday, Iliff’s brother and sister drove to Discovery Bay to retrieve their brother’s dog following his murder.
+Joan Iliff said she had just talked to her brother a few days ago.

 “I spoke to him last Friday and he was fine,” she said.
 “He tried to help people, probably a little too much … You know, he’s the kind of person that just wouldn’t hurt a fly.
 Probably not afraid of people that he should’ve been.”